 Originally Posted by Tommy_Vercetti

-Facts have a liberal bias.
+Facts tend to have a liberal bias.

 The vast majority of the population opposes gay marriage